 We also witnessed the assassinations of John Kennedy, Martin Luther King, and Robert Kennedy.
 It seemed like anyone who spoke out for the good was overwhelmed by the bad.

-We witnessed the shootings at Kent state, American soldiers shooting college students who were protesting the war.
-There was the trial of the Chicago Seven, a diverse group who had taken the protests to the Democratic National Convention.
+We witnessed the shootings at Kent State, American soldiers shooting college students who were protesting the war.
+There was the trial of the Chicago Seven, a diverse group that had taken the protests to the Democratic National Convention.

 Brave young men went off to war to defend our country.
 We were told that was why they were going.
 They have continued to be sent off to war and they still come home to less than their sacrifices deserve.
 We wanted to end the practice of sending so many of America’s best off to fight wars, some of which made little sense.
 They continue to fight.
 We could not curb our countries appetite for foreign incursions.

 There were protest marches and civil rights marches, mostly in the south, and more African-Americans could vote.
 There were some people, black and white, who were killed for trying to register people to vote.
 There were church bombings.

 But the voters did get registered and they did vote.
 And then those who only a short time before had no voice in the process, the poor and the minorities, they began to run for office.
 We hoped that change could come.

 Very distantly, as if through a dark pair of sunglasses I remember a time when I saw a place with two bathrooms, one for whites and a separate building for “coloreds.”
 And there was school desegregation.
 There were sit-ins at lunch counters and places that refused service because of your skin color or what you wore.

 The law no longer sanctions these practices.
 I wish I could say that it no longer occurs.
 The making folks unwelcome is subtler now.